 Heritage: To many today, Long Bridge Park, formerly known as North Tract is an exciting possibility of running trails, ball fields and facilities to move Arlingtonians to better health.
 As we move forward to fulfill its great potential, let us consider its storied past.

 Awards: Long Bridge Park was named a Regional Conservation Priority by the Washington Smart Growth Alliance Conservation Recognition Jury.
 Learn more

 Vision and Goals: Long Bridge is a distinctive showplace of environmentally sound redevelopment, with a central expanse of attractive public green spaces and high-quality indoor and outdoor recreation facilities that are accessible to all Arlingtonians, conveniently linked with nearby urban corridors and the Potomac riverscape, and coupled with complementary private redevelopment.
 Learn more

 Concepts and Plans: Adopted Master Plan provides balanced programs for indoor and outdoor facilities.
 Learn more

 Have your next event in an Arlington Park!
 Contact Facilities Scheduling or visit the Rentals Facilities page to find out what you can rent or reserve.

 Read how a section of Long Bridge Drive is being reconstructed to implement a transportation corridor that provides safe and efficient multimodal access to and through the Long Bridge Park recreation area.
-The improvements are expected to be finished in the Spring of 2013.
+The improvements are expected to be finished in the Winter of 2013-14.